 (Latin: to harm, damage, loss; sentence to punishment, doom; worthy of condemnation)

 A legal phrase used for assessing damages relating to privately owned land that is taken for public use.
-The name of a writ formerly issuing from the English chancery, commanding the sheriff to make an inquiry "to what damage" a specified act, if done, will tend.
+The name of a writ, formerly issued from the English chancery, commanded the sheriff to make an inquiry "to what damage" a specified act, if done, would tend.

 2. To close a structure; such as, a house or building, etc. because it is not safe for people to live in.

 Cryopreservation is the maintaining of viability of excised tissue, organs, embryos, sperm, ova, or other substances; such as, for transplantation, by storing them at very low temperatures, usually with immersion in liquid nitrogen at -196.5°C.